fablabbcn/fablabbcn-legacy-web/_posts/news-post/fabacademy18story.md

           max-width: 300px;
           max-height: 300px;">

-<p>I’m a faculty member at Sukkur IBA University in Pakistan and have specialised in industrial automation and control.
+<p><i>I’m a faculty member at Sukkur IBA University in Pakistan and have specialised in industrial automation and control.
 I did Fab Academy because I want to learn how to make (almost) anything.
 My final project is a smart touch-screen device that can replace manual paper work for university entrance exams and recruitment tests.
-Fab Lab Barcelona was a great space to be able to do the Fab Academy and provided me with lost of new ideas and support to develop this project.</p>
+Fab Lab Barcelona was a great space to be able to do the Fab Academy and provided me with lost of new ideas and support to develop this project.</i></p>

 <video width="720" height="315" controls><source src="http://archive.fabacademy.org/archives/2017/fablabbcn/students/342/presentation.mp4" type="video/mp4"></video>